View Robert Fornero's Obituary on kenoshanews.com and share memories

 After his retirement, Bob and his wife of 62 years, Teresa, moved to Mequon where he continued in his need to serve, this time as an usher at Lumen Christi Catholic Parish.
 Bob's last days were spent in Senior Living and Memory Care in Cedarburg.

-Bob will be deeply missed by his wife, Teresa; his son, Daniel (Melinda), granddaughter (and fellow Packer fanatic), Angela (Chris) Rose of Long Beach Calf.
+Bob will be deeply missed by his wife, Teresa; his son, Daniel (Melinda), granddaughter (and fellow Packer fanatic), Angela (Chris) Rose of Long Beach CA.

 He was preceded in death by his parents and sister, Lois Kivi.

-Funeral Services honoring Bobs life will be held on Friday, May 10, 2019.
-A Mass of Christian Burial will be held at 10 a.m. at St. Elizabeth Catholic Church, 4816 7th Avenue.
-Interment with full military honors will follow in St. George Cemetery.
-A visitation for Bob will be held at the church on Friday from 9 a.m. until the time of the Mass.
-Memorials remembrances to Kenosha Achievement Center, 1218 79th St, Kenosha, WI 53143, or to a charity of one' choice would d be appreciated.
+Funeral Services honoring Bob's life will be held on Saturday, May 11, 2019, beginning with a prayer service at 9:15 a.m. from the Piasecki Funeral Home.
+A Mass of Christian Burial will be celebrated at 10:00 a.m. at St. Elizabeth Catholic Church, 4816 7th Avenue.
+Full military honors will be following the mass at the church.
+Interment will follow in St. George Cemetery.
+A visitation for Bob will be held at the Piasecki Funeral Home on Friday, May 10th from 5:00 p.m. until 8:00 p.m.

 Piasecki Funeral Home & Cremation Services